-- 1/2 a lettuce - washed and roughly chopped
+- ½ lettuce washed and roughly chopped

-- 500 g frozen petit pois
+- 500 g peas frozen or fresh

-- 1/2 a lemon juiced
+- ½ lemon juiced

 - Salt and pepper to taste

-If serving chilled transfer the soup to a cool bowl over a bowl of ice cubes or the coldest water to cool through as quickly as possible - this way the peas don’t lose their vibrant colour.
+- If serving chilled transfer the soup to a cool bowl over a bowl of ice cubes or the coldest water to cool through as quickly as possible - this way the peas don’t lose their vibrant colour.

-Once cooled blend and add salt and pepper, more water if needed and lemon juice to taste.
+- Once cooled blend and add salt and pepper, more water if needed and lemon juice to taste.

-Refrigerate as soon as cool enough for at least two hours and then serve with an ice cube and mint leaf to garnish.
+- Refrigerate as soon as cool enough for at least two hours and then serve with an ice cube and mint leaf to garnish.

-You can also swirl some cream through when you serve.
+- You can also swirl some cream through when you serve.